 During the lease term in Browntown

-During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental property in Browntown, the renter must allow us to enter the rental.
-Some valid reasons to enter rental home are to:
+During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Browntown, the tenant must allow us to come into the rental home.
+Some good reasons to enter rental home are to:

 - Inspect the rental,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental home.
+However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Browntown.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good archive for property owners in Browntown
+a good archive for rental investors in Browntown

 - Collections and evictions